yuttie/hydrangea-vim/README.md

 ## Contribution
 Currently, the colors for terminals, i.e. `cterm*` values, are not tested well.
 Please create an issue when you find a problem.

+## See also
+If you are also interested in a light theme, have a look at my [Inkstained theme](https://github.com/yuttie/inkstained-vim)! 😎